uke9912/uke9912/README.md

-Hey there!
 I'm Yusuke Nakagawa, a student at Kyushu University.